tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 The "supported_versions" extension is used by the client to indicate which versions of TLS it supports and by the server to indicate which version it is using.
-The extension contains a list of supported versions in preference order, with the most preferred version first.
+The extension contains a vector of supported versions in preference order, with the most preferred version first.
 Implementations of this specification MUST send this extension in the ClientHello containing all versions of TLS which they are